alt-romes/alt-romes.github.io/posts/2024-03-09-calling-haskell-from-swift.md

 argument, allocate a buffer for the result, and deserialize the result into it.
-In the worst case, if the serialized result does not fit (the serialized data has over 100 thousand characters), then we *naively* compute the function a second time (it would not be terribly complicated to avoid this work by caching the result and somehow resuming the serialization with the new buffer).
+In the worst case, if the serialized result does not fit (the serialized data has over 100 thousand characters), then we *naively* compute the function a second time (it should not be terribly complicated to avoid this work by caching the result and somehow resuming the serialization with the new buffer).
 Furthermore, there is a lot of bureocracy in getting the raw pointers to send off to Haskell land -- the good news is that all of this can be automated away